techexpresslive/ridiculously-responsive-social-sharing-buttons/readme.txt

 = How do I customize the plugin? =

-There are no admin settings.
-To customize the plugin edit lines 67-77 in rrssb.php.
+Use the Admin Menu to decide which buttons to show and where.

 = Is there a shortcode? =

-Yes, use the shortcode [rrssb] to place the buttons anywhere you like.
+Yes, use the shortcode [rrssb] to place the buttons anywhere!

 == Changelog ==